natsumerinchan/Libhoudini_Installer/README.md

 - x86 only supports "x" version.
 - x86_64 can use "y" and "z" versions at the same time.
-- Android8 doesn't have "z" version and Android9 only has "y" version.
+- Android8 and Android9 only have "y" versions.

 3. Rename your "houdini.sfs" to "houdiniα_β.sfs" .